 Experienced Alimony Lawyers Serving Morris County and Beyond

 Haber Silver Russoniello & Dunn has decades of experience representing clients facing a wide range of divorce-related issues, including hotly-contested disputes over alimony.
-Whether you’re seeking alimony or are being asked to pay it, you need a team of competent alimony Morris County attorneys in your corner who can effectively represent your interests.
-Fortunately, if you’re reading this, you’ve come to the right place.
+Whether you’re seeking alimony or are being asked to pay it, you need a team of competent New Jersey alimony attorneys in your corner who can effectively represent your interests.

 Types of Alimony Available in New Jersey

-It is important to note that unlike other forms of alimony, reimbursement alimony is generally not subject to modification once awarded.
-Alimony laws no longer allow for a support obligation to be designated as “permanent.”
+It is important to note that alimony laws no longer allow for a support obligation to be designated as “permanent.”
 Below are the 4 categories of alimony that may apply to your situation.

 How Courts Determine Alimony in New Jersey